w11k/ngx-componentdestroyed/README.md

 If you are using Angular <= 8 or Angular 9 with ViewEngine instead of Ivy, you have to use a previous version of this library.
 Please see [ViewEngine usage](https://github.com/w11k/ngx-componentdestroyed/blob/master/docs/viewengine.md) for further instructions.
 If you are using the latest Angular version and if you have no idea what ViewEngine or Ivy is, just continue with the instructions below.

-An error will be thrown if your setup does not match the requirements.

 ## Demo

 ```